 Executive Committee.
 The Executive Committee, which may meet between regular meetings of the Board, is authorized to exercise all of the powers of the Board.
-The members of the Executive Committee are Mr. Kenny (Co-Chair), Mr. Toth (Co-Chair), Mr. Nelson and Mr. Young.
-On July 1, 2024, Mr. Young will replace Mr. Toth as Co-Chair of the Executive Committee.
+The members of the Executive Committee are Mr. Kenny (Co-Chair), Mr. Young (Co-Chair), Mr. Nelson and Mr. Toth.
 The Executive Committee did not meet during the Fund's last fiscal year.